 In 2004, Gus was appointed to the D.C. region's blue ribbon commission charged with recommending a funding solution for Metro, the regional transit agency.
 He chaired in 2006-2007 Metro's Joint Development Task Force to reform development of the region's Metrorail stations.
 In 2010, the Maryland General Assembly established the Blue Ribbon Commission on Transportation Funding, and Gus was appointed its chairman by the Governor.

 Gus has been a highly-rated faculty member of the annual Land Use Institute for the American Law Institute-American Bar Association and is selected as a Washington, D.C.
-"Super Lawyer" by the peer-reviewed organization in the 2012-2018 editions.
+"Super Lawyer" by the peer-reviewed organization.
 A recipient of the 1995 Garrott Award for outstanding service by a public official in Montgomery County, as well as the 2009 Outstanding Achievement Award in the Field of Immigrant and Refugee Rights (as lead counsel with B&D) from the Washington Lawyers' Committee for Civil Rights and Urban Affairs, Gus remains active in pro bono work and community affairs.

 - Clark University (B.A., cum laude, 1971)